 - recant their domestic abuse allegations.1

-Then, if you ultimately get convicted, the judge may extend the restraining order and require that you complete a domestic violence treatment program.
+Then if you get convicted of the underlying criminal charge, the judge may extend the restraining order and require that you complete a domestic violence treatment program.

 Penalties for Underlying Charges

-The above DV consequences are all in addition to any penalties that the underlying crime carries in Colorado, such as
+The above DV consequences are all in addition to the penalties for the underlying crime (such as assault, stalking, etc.).
+These punishments typically include:

 - fines,